dglauber1/dglauber1.github.io/_musings/two-great-tragedies.md

 time: 🌚
 ---
 A quote I first came across in Bhante Gunaratana's writing:
-"The two greatest tragedies in life\
+"There are two great tragedies in life.\
-are when you don't get what you want\
+The first is when you don't get what you want.\
-and when you get it."
+The second is when you get it."